 Elle – Oggi Non Saprei [Oslated, 2019]

-Adhémar: I love Elle’s sonorities; very designed, very architectural.
+Adhémar: I love Elle’s sonorities, well-designed and architectural.
 We have the feeling that he can move buildings.
 There’s no lack of such impression in the whole album: the structures snake, intertwine and undergo slight distortions, which can’t leave anybody unmoved once immersed in the journey.

 The Lotus Eaters – A Third Man [Stroboscopic Artefacts, 2018]